-The wine ages in barrique barrels of French, American and Croatian descent and then another 6 months in bottles.
+The wine ages in barrique barrels of French, American, and Croatian descent and then another 6 months in bottles.

 The wine is dark ruby in color and rich in complex aromas which give the impression of prunes, vanilla, and leather.

 It is rich in tannins with a retro taste and a persistent aftertaste.
-This wine has received highest honors abroad and at home.
+This wine has received the highest honors abroad and at home.